pulp/pulp_container/docs/workflows/push.rst

 Push content to a Repository
 =============================

-Users can push a container image to the repositories hosted by the Container Registry
+Users can push images to the repositories hosted by the Container Registry.
+Only the users who are logged in to the registry are allowed to perform such an action.
+Find below a complete example of pushing a tagged image.

 .. note::
-   If token auth is enabled admin credentials will be required during the push operation.
-   Provide them in the login to the registry or in each API call.
+    Having disabled the token authentication, only users with staff privileges (i.e., administrators) are allowed to push content to the registry.

 ::

         $ podman tag d21d863f69b5 localhost:24817/test/this:mytag1.8
+        $ podman login -u user -p password localhost:24817 Login Succeeded!
-        $ push d21d863f69b5 localhost:24817/test/this:mytag1.8
+        $ podman push d21d863f69b5 localhost:24817/test/this:mytag1.8
           Getting image source signatures
           Copying blob 210dda196ec1 done
           Copying config d21d863f69 done